Electoral Security and Women

 - Other examples can include economic and financial intimidation, harassment regarding sexual or moral purity, attacks on family members, and other familial and social sanctions.

 These examples show us that women experience electoral violence in private spaces such as the home or other locations for family gatherings, as well as public spaces such as a polling station.
 It also shows that women are targeted because of their affiliations, but in many cases they are targeted simply because they are women participating in politics.

-HAK is a national Humanitarian Organization that supports survivors of all forms of violence.
+Healthcare Assistance Kenya (HAK) is a national Humanitarian Organization that supports survivors of all forms of violence.

 They operate the first ever Rapid Response System that monitors gender based violence trends in all 47 counties from grassroots level.

 Throughout the election period, HAK will use its existing call line 1195 to provide rapid-response assistance to those experiencing violence.
 By doing so, HAK is bringing together its expertise on gender based violence (GBV) and response mechanism to the important issue of election violence in order to ensure women can freely take part in the election process.
 Given this unique opportunity, HAK is doing the following:

 - Providing services that survivors of violence may need through the hotline;